Amberg

 Amberg throws its biggest party on a hill – the Maria-Hilf-Bergfest (Hill Festival) is nine days of Bavarian food, music, entertainment and beer.
 It’s like a mini-Oktoberfest without the mass tourism.

-(Location: Tents and carousels are set up around the Maria-Hilf-Kirche, a chuch on the hill about 300m north-east of the train station Dates: The 2010 Bergfest will be from Saturday, June 26 to Sunday, July 4 Website: www.mariahilfbergfest.de
+(The Details Location: Tents and carousels are set up around the Maria-Hilf-Kirche, a church on the hill about 300m north-east of the train station Dates: The Bergfest usually takes place from late June to early July, find exact dates on the Website: www.mariahilfbergfest.de

 ziegeltor-amberg